v01c4n0/V0lcanos-Fishmode/README.md

 -- Expensive ore creation recipes using only fish

--- Tripled assembly machine energy usage to balance pollution compared to vanilla TODO: add a setting that makes this a slider
+-- Doubled energy usage for assembly machines, to make up for the lack of pollution from electric mining drills and furnaces.
+Can be changed in mod settings

+-- Transmutation devices now produce 100 pollution per minute.
+This is identical to 10 electric mining drills.

 -- How much Fish per Minute can you get your base to?
 How will you conquer the unique recycling challenges to your items?